King Laurin: The Brothers

 A king had two sons who traveled to the Rose Garden even in late autumn.
 The roses still bloomed here, regardless of the season of the year.
 One of the brothers said that he saw a pale stalk with a rose on it.
 The two brothers now raced to see who could get it first.
 The one who had seen it first was not as fast as the other brother.
 When he finally came to the rose, the slower brother said full of anger that the rose belonged to him, since he had seen it first.
 The other replied that he had come to it first, so that it was his.
 After a brief struggle, the brother who had seen the rose first stabbed and killed the other.
 Since then, no roses grow there anymore.

 The Little Man

-The Little Man had discovered the blue stone up in the mountains, near the Rose Garden.
+The Little Man had discovered blue stone up in the mountains, near the Rose Garden.
 He marched back and forth from the place to the valley, taking as much of the blue stone with him on each trip as he could.
 But he didn't keep the stone for himself.
 Rather, he sold the pieces to a dyer in Bozen who said that it was the most-beautiful blue that he had ever seen.
 The dyer gave him as much money as the Little Man wanted.
 Thus, the Little Man could live well – but no one ever found out where he had gotten the blue stone.